mbabynames search ✿

 Colette Brielle

-Colette ("noble and strong") with Brielle ("God is my strength").
+Colette ("victory of the people") with Brielle ("God is my strength").
 Together the name has two layers: the first name brings one quality, the middle name another.
 The hard B in Brielle gives a clean break after Colette's open vowel ending.

 Colette Paige

-The meaning of Colette is "noble and strong"; Paige is "young servant".
+The meaning of Colette is "victory of the people"; Paige is "young servant".
 There is a natural balance between the two.
 The hard P in Paige gives a clean break after Colette's open vowel ending.

 Colette Brooke